 Horseman, pass by!”

 Elsinore House at Rosses Point is where the Yeats boys spent summer holidays.
 It was constructed in the 1830s by a smuggler called Black Jack and was later bought by the poet’s great-uncle William.
 Naturally the imaginative young poet was thrilled by tales of secret tunnels, ghosts and buried treasure.
 The house is now derelict, but we can view the exterior.

 Dinner tonight will be a private visit to Broc House overlooking Lough Gill, home of Damien Brennan, who will recite Yeats poems for us as we dine on fine Irish organic produce (Damien’s wife Paula Gilvarry ran an acclaimed restaurant for many years).
 A wonderful end to what should be highly memorable day!
-(Overnight Sligo) BD
+(Overnight Sligo) BLD

 Bushmills, Northern Ireland - 2 nights

 Day 13: Wednesday 6 June, Sligo – Letterkenny – Rathmullan – Ramelton – Bushmills

 - Full Day with Dr Sophia Hillan, author of May, Lou and Cass: Jane Austen’s Nieces in Ireland

 - Introductory lecture by Dr Sophia Hillan at the An Grianan Hotel